FredKSchott/esm-hmr/README.md

 export let foo = 1;

 if (import.meta.hot) {
-  // accept(): Receive any updates from the dev server, and update accordingly. import.meta.hot.accept(({ module }) => {
+  // Receive any updates from the dev server, and update accordingly. import.meta.hot.accept(({ module }) => {
     try {
       foo = module.foo;
     } catch (err) {
-      // invalidate(): Mark the update as not valid, usually forcing a page refresh. import.meta.hot.invalidate();
+      // If you have trouble accepting an update, mark it as invalid (reload the page). import.meta.hot.invalidate();
     }
   });
-  // dispose(): Optional side-effect cleanup logic to run before an update is applied. import.meta.hot.dispose(() => {
+  // Optionally, clean up any side-effects in the module before loading a new copy. import.meta.hot.dispose(() => {
     /* ... */
   });